HarryE-DA/employee-attrition-analysis-powerbi/README.md

 # employee-attrition-analysis-powerbi
-Employee Attrition Analysis dashboard built in Power BI using HR data to identify key drivers of employee turnover and provide recommendations
+Employee Attrition Analysis dashboard built in Power BI using HR data to identify key drivers of employee turnover and provide recommendations.